howtographql/howtographql/content/backend/graphql-js/0-introduction.md

 These are the basic features all GraphQL servers have, but of course they can do much more as needed.
 You can read in more detail about the expected behaviour of a GraphQL server in the [official specification](https://facebook.github.io/graphql/).

-### Schema-Driven Development
+### Schema-driven development

-An important thing to note about building a GraphQL server is the main development process will revolve around the schema definition.
+An important thing to note about building a GraphQL server is the main development process will revolve around the _schema definition_.
 You'll see in this chapter that the main steps we'll follow will be something like this:

 1. Define your types and the appropriate queries and mutations for them.
-2. Implement functions called **resolvers** to handle these types and their fields.
+1. Implement functions called **resolvers** to handle these types and their fields.
-3. As new requirements arrive, go back to step 1 to update the schema, and continue through the other steps.
+1. As new requirements arrive, go back to step 1 to update the schema, and continue through the other steps.

-The schema is a *contract* agreed on between the frontend and backend, so keeping it at the center allows both sides of the development to evolve without going off the spec.
-This also makes it easier to parallelize the work, since the frontend can move on with full knowledge of the API from the start, using a simple mocking service (or even a full backend such as Graphcool) which can later be easily replaced with the final server.
+The schema is a _contract_ agreed on between the frontend and backend, so keeping it at the center allows both sides of the development to evolve without going off the spec.
+This also makes it easier to parallelize the work, since the frontend can move on with full knowledge of the API from the start, using a simple mocking service which can later be easily replaced with the final server.